LanciWeb/mvc-crud/docs/00_setup.md

 After that run `composer update` in the terminal.
 Now all files in our root folder will have the app namespace.

+# 3 Create entry file

+Create a `public` folder and an `index.php` file.
+This file will handle all requests through a Router class.
+For now just print a hello world message, then go into public folder in terminal and run `php -S localhost:8080` to run the PHP built-in server.